anthonydiiorio/LZ1AQ-Loop-Controller/README.md

 You can enable the 4th relay by setting `bool auxEnable = true;`
 You can set the button label by changing `const char *auxLabel = "Relay 4";`

+For additional relays I suggest using a project like [Tasmota](https://tasmota.github.io/docs/).

 ## Wiring

 ![](images/schematic.png)